The Complete 2026 NASCAR Cup Series Driver Roster (So Far)

 No. 38 | Zane Smith | Front Row Motorsports*

 Zane Smith returned to FRM after a year abroad earlier this year on a “Multi-Year Agreement”.
-While he has had a rather quiet season, he has improved on his stats from his solo season with Spire Motorsports in 2024.
+Though there was some confusion on the length of his contract, on October 23, FRM announced a multi-year extension for the second year Cup Series driver.
+While he has had a rather quiet season, Smith has improved on his stats from his solo season with Spire Motorsports in 2024.

 No. 41 | Cole Custer | Haas Factory Team